Crochet Plant Hanger: 5 Stunning Ideas + a Free Pattern

 Pattern 4: Chunky Basket Style Plant Hanger

 The chunky basket crochet plant hanger pattern creates a wide, supportive cradle that looks like a miniature basket suspended in the air.
-This design is perfect for larger, heavier pots because the broad base distributes weight more evenly than thin strap designs.
+This design works well for larger, heavier pots because the broad base distributes weight more evenly than thin strap designs.

 Materials needed: 3 skeins of super bulky cotton yarn (or 2 skeins of worsted, held double), 8.0 mm hook, tapestry needle.